List of battles with most French military fatalities

-This article contains a list of battles with most French military fatalities, in terms of French deaths.
+This is a list of battles with most French military fatalities, being only French deaths.

-Introduction
+Criteria

-This article lists battles and campaigns in which the number of French military fatalities exceed 1,000.
-The term casualty in warfare refers to a soldier who is no longer fit to fight after he or she has been in combat.
+Only battles and campaigns in which the number of French military fatalities exceed 1,000 are listed.
+The term casualty in warfare refers to a soldier who is no longer fit to fight after being in combat.
 Casualties can include killed, wounded, missing, captured or deserted.
-In this article, the numbers killed refer to those killed in action, killed by disease, missing presumed dead, or someone who died from their wounds.
+In the list below, the numbers killed refer to those killed in action, killed by disease, missing presumed dead, or someone who died from their wounds.